Knights Hospitaller: Turmoil in Europe

 Emperor Paul wearing the Crown of the Grand Master of the Order of Malta (1799).

 Even as it survived in Malta, the Order lost many of its European holdings during the Reformation.
 The property of the English branch was confiscated in 1540.
-The German Bailiwick of Brandenburg became Lutheran in 1577, then more broadly Evangelical, but continued to pay its financial contribution to the Order until 1812, when the Protector of the Order in Prussia, King Frederick William III, turned it into an order of merit; in 1852, his son and successor as Protector, King Frederick William IV of Prussia, restored the Johanniterorden to its continuing place as the chief non-Roman Catholic branch of the Knights Hospitaller.
+The German Bailiwick of Brandenburg became Lutheran in 1577, then more broadly Evangelical, but continued to pay its financial contribution to the Order until 1812, when the Protector of the Order in Prussia, King Frederick William III, turned it into an order of merit; in 1852, his son and successor as Protector, King Frederick William IV, restored the Johanniterorden to its continuing place as the chief non-Roman Catholic branch of the Knights Hospitaller.

 The Knights of Malta had a strong presence within the Imperial Russian Navy and the pre-revolutionary French Navy.
 When Phillippe de Longvilliers de Poincy was appointed governor of the French colony on Saint Kitts in 1639, he was a prominent Knight of St. John and dressed his retinue with the emblems of the Order.
 In 1651, the knights bought from the Compagnie des Îles de l'Amérique the islands of Sainte-Christophe, Saint Martin, and Saint Barthélemy.
 The Order's presence in the Caribbean was eclipsed with De Poincy's death in 1660.
 He had also bought the island of Saint Croix as his personal estate and deeded it to the Knights of St. John.
 In 1665, the order sold their Caribbean possessions to the French West India Company, ending the Order's presence in that region.

 The decree of the French National Assembly in 1789 abolishing feudalism in France also abolished the Order in France:

 V. Tithes of every description, as well as the dues which have been substituted for them, under whatever denomination they are known or collected (even when compounded for), possessed by secular or regular congregations, by holders of benefices, members of corporations (including the Order of Malta and other religious and military orders), as well as those devoted to the maintenance of churches, those impropriated to lay persons and those substituted for the portion congrue, are abolished ...

 The French Revolutionary Government seized the assets and properties of the Order in France in 1792.